Tienen Mithraeum: Site

 The Mithraic temple is located in the southwestern region of Tienen, on the edge of the town's border.
 Beside the mithraeum is a pebble road that leads to the center of Tienen as well as a discovered tumulus, built a century before the temple.
 Along the same path, a bronze plaque declaring the cult's devotion to Mithras was found.

 Design

 When entering the wooden frame of the temple, an aisle of cella, or an enclosed hall, appears with lined side benches known as podia.
-From the entrance a 12 meter long x 2 meter wide central path is found.
+From the entrance a 12 m x 2 m central path is found.
 At its end was a niche, which can be described as the mithraeum's central focus.
-Inside the building, the floor contained a 2 x 2 meter relief of the infamous scene of bull-killing, distinct to the god of Mithras.
+Inside the building, the floor contained a 2 × 2 m relief of the infamous scene of bull-killing, distinct to the god of Mithras.
 The arrangement of Greek-styled podia, or platforms, inside the temple was appropriate for large crowds gathered for sacred feasts.
 Dug below one of the side benches was a ravine originally built with a wooden lining, designed to hold water.
 A second ravine was discovered, but its location was perpendicular to the alternative channel.
 The complex was surrounded by a wooden fence, or palisade, defining the property lines of the mithraeum.